dbt-labs/docs.getdbt.com/website/docs/terms/elt.md

 - Email and sales CRMs
 - and more!

-Accessing these data sources via Application Programming Interface calls can be a challenge for individuals and teams who don't have the technical expertise or resources to create their own scripts and automated processes.
-However, the recent development of certain open-source and Software as a Service (SaaS) products has removed some of the need for this custom development work.
-By establishing the option to create and manage pipelines in an automated way, you can extract the data from data sources and load it into data warehouses via a User Interface.
+Accessing these data sources using Application Programming Interface (API) calls can be a challenge for individuals and teams who don't have the technical expertise or resources to create their own scripts and automated processes.
+However, the recent development of certain open-source and Software as a Service (SaaS) products has removed the need for this custom development work.
+By establishing the option to create and manage pipelines in an automated way, you can extract the data from data sources and load it into data warehouses via a user interface.

 Since not every data source will integrate with SaaS tools for extraction and loading, it’s sometimes inevitable that teams will write custom ingestion scripts in addition to their SaaS tools.